ManuelKlaer/windows-forms-minesweeper/README.md

 # Minesweeper
-A Minesweeper implementation using C# Windows Forms.
+A Minesweeper clone made with C# Windows Forms.